syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSchedule/localization.md

 ![](LocalizationGlobalization_images/Localization_IOS.png)

-If an application requires multiple languages we can follow the below steps:
+If an application requires multiple languages you can follow the below steps:

 *	Translate the Localizable.Strings file to each language.
 *	Create new `<Language>.lproj` folders under resource as `en.lproj`, `fr.lproj`, `de.lproj`.